ParisNeo/chatgpt-personality-selector/README.md

 [![GitHub license](https://badgen.net/github/license/ParisNeo/chatgpt-personality-selector)](https://github.com/ParisNeo/chatgpt-personality-selector/blob/master/LICENSE)
 [![Chrome Web Store](https://img.shields.io/chrome-web-store/v/fhbjgbiflinjbdggehcddcbncdddomop.svg)](https://chrome.google.com/webstore/detail/chatgpt-audio-extension/fhbjgbiflinjbdggehcddcbncdddomop)

+ChatGPT Personality Selector is a Google Chrome extension that allows users to customize their chatbot experience.
+With this extension, users can easily condition their chatbot to become a person or tool specialized in a specific area such as an educator, doctor, translator, password generator, stand-up comedian, psychic, expert in startup creation, developer, or even a Linux, python or other terminal.

+To use the extension, users simply select the desired personality from the large set of options and press the validation button.
+The chatbot will then be instantly transformed and ready to perform the specific task with ease.

 # ChatGpt written ad to this extention
 Are you tired of using a generic chatbot that doesn't seem to understand your specific needs?
 Look no further, ChatGPT Personality Selector is the ultimate extension for customizing your chatbot experience on Google Chrome.